srcML/srcML/doc/srcml_input.md

 `--TIMESTAMP_FLAG_LONG`
-: Sets the timestamp of the output srcML file to the last modified time of the input source-code file.
-For a source archive, this is the last modified time based on the archive files.
-For source files from a file system, it is the modified timestamp from the file system.
-For inputs from a URL, it is the current time (i.e., last access time).
+: Sets the timestamp of the output srcML file to the last modified time of the input source-code archive.
+This is the last modified time based on the archive files.

-For inputs from version control, it is the last modified time based on the metadata from the last commit.
+The following options allow viewing various metadata stored in the srcML document.

 `-PREFIX_FLAG_SHORT`, `--PREFIX_FLAG_LONG=<uri>`
 : Display a prefix given by a <URI> and exit.
 See [XML FORM][].

+`--SHOW_FILENAME_FLAG_LONG`
+: Display the filename and exit.

+`--SHOW_LANGUAGE_FLAG_LONG`
+: Display language and exit.

+`--SHOW_URL_FLAG_LONG`
+: Display URL of the root element and exit.

+`--SHOW_SRC_VERSION_FLAG_LONG`
+: Display the source-code version attribute and exit.

+`--SHOW_TIMESTAMP_FLAG_LONG`
+: Display the timestamp attribute and exit.

+`--SHOW_HASH_FLAG_LONG`
+: Display the hash value and exit.

+`--SHOW_ENCODING_FLAG_LONG`
+: Display the XML encoding and exit.

+`--SHOW_UNIT_COUNT_FLAG_LONG`
+: Display the unit count and exit.

 ### EXAMPLES